Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/Web-Sandbox-Admin/Alpine/mssql/README.md

 # Ed-Fi Web Sandbox Admin
-Provides docker deployment for Sandbox Admin tool.
+Provides docker deployment for Sandbox Admin tool running SQL Server.

 **NOTE: This image is not recommended for production use.**